BeamNG/BeamNG-MATLAB-Simulink-integration/docs/source/installation.md

 If you forgot to tick the adding to PATH option during installation, you can either re-run the Python installer and check it this time, or you can add the following two entries to your in `PATH` environment variable (see how to set environment variables above): `path\to\python` and `path\to\python\Scripts`.
 ```

-## Install *beamngpy*
+## Install BeamNGpy

-Having a Python
-environment ready, you can proceed installing [BeamNGpy](https://github.com/BeamNG/BeamNGpy) on it, when doing
+Having a Python environment ready, you can proceed installing [BeamNGpy](https://github.com/BeamNG/BeamNGpy) on it, when doing
 so keep in mind to comply with the
 [compatibility table
 between BeamNGpy and BeamNG.tech](https://github.com/BeamNG/BeamNGpy#compatibility).